bozhinov/pChart2.0-for-PHP7/readme.txt

  +- /pChart		This folder contains the library core classes ¦   +- /Barcodes	Classes to draw all sorts of barcodes ¦   +- pBarcodes2D	A wrapper for the 2D barcodes
+ ¦   +- pBarcodes1D	A wrapper for the linear barcodes
  ¦   +- pBubble		Class to draw bubble charts
  ¦   +- pCharts		Class to draw several types of charts ¦   +- pColor		Data structure for colors